Spherically symmetric black hole spacetimes on hyperboloidal slices: Stable stationary initial data for given gauge conditions

 Imposing stationarity on the evolution equation of the metric components allows to find the desired time-independent expressions for the trace of the extrinsic curvature, given in \eref{dKstatio} and \eref{Arrstatio}.
 Setting the RHS of (2.82a) in \cite{\thesis} to zero together with the evolved Z4 constraint $\tilde \Theta=0$, gives the following expression for the quantity $\Delta\tilde K=\tilde K -\Kc$ (the variation of the physical trace of the extrinsic curvature with respect to the background value $\Kc$) in terms of the conformally compactified metric components

-In essence, the relation above is equivalent to (7) in \cite{Ohme:2009gn}, only here different variables are used and the relation holds in the conformally compactified domain.
-Doing the same with (2.82b) in \cite{\thesis} provides the following for $A_{rr}$
+In essence, the relation above is equivalent to (7) in \cite{Ohme:2009gn}, only here different variables are used and the relation holds in the conformally compactified domain. {Setting now the RHS of (2.82b) in \cite{\thesis} to zero} provides the following {expression} for $A_{rr}$ {to hold in the stationary regime}

 This expression will not be used in further derivations, but is provided here for completeness.
 The stationary expression for $\Lambda^r$ in terms of the spatial metric components, obtained from the Z4 constraint (2.81c) in \cite{\thesis} is